The Great Wildebeest Migration – Overview, the Move Throughout the Year and More

 Wildebeest Migration in the Months of January, February, and March

-In January, the wildebeest migration makes its way over the Serengeti’s eastern border and into the Ngorongoro Conservation Area.
+In January, the serengeti wildebeest migration makes its way over the Serengeti’s eastern border and into the Ngorongoro Conservation Area.
 When it comes to raising newborn calves, there is no better place than these fertile plains.

 There is no genuine beginning or end to this migratory circuit, save for birth and death.
 Still, it seems natural that wildebeests’ birthing season be referred to as the migration’s beginning.
 Short-grass plains near Ngorongoro Crater and Olduvai Gorge attract the herds in late January or early February, where they reproduce.
 The birth of approximately 8,000 calves a day is common here in a two- to a three-week timeframe.